 We use non-GAAP financial information and believe it is useful to investors as it provides additional information to facilitate comparisons of historical operating results, identify trends in our underlying operating results and provide additional insight and transparency on how we evaluate the business.
 We use non-GAAP financial measures to budget, make operating and strategic decisions, and evaluate our performance.
 We have detailed the non-GAAP adjustments that we make in our non-GAAP definitions below.
-The adjustments generally fall within the categories of non-cash items, other than costs related to the Business Combination.
+The adjustments generally fall within the categories of non-cash items, other than costs related to the Business Combination and transaction related costs, which represent non-recurring legal, professional, personnel and other fees and expenses incurred in connection with potential mergers and acquisitions related activities.
 We believe the non-GAAP measures presented herein should always be considered along with, and not as a substitute for or superior to, the related US GAAP financial measures.
 We have provided the reconciliations between the US GAAP and non-GAAP financial measures below, and we also discuss our underlying US GAAP results throughout the Management's Discussion and Analysis of Financial Condition and Results of Operations section.
 The non-GAAP financial measures we present may differ from similarly captioned measures presented by other companies.
-Investors are encouraged to review the related GAAP financial measures and the reconciliation of these non-GAAP financial measures to their most directly comparable GAAP financial measures, and not to rely on any single financial measure to evaluate our business.
+Investors are encouraged to review the related GAAP financial measures and the reconciliation of these non-GAAP financial measures to their most directly comparable GAAP financial measures, and not to rely on any single financial measure to evaluate our business

-Adjusted EBITDA
+Adjusted EBITDA and Core Adjusted EBITDA

 We define Adjusted EBITDA as net income from operations before interest, income taxes, depreciation and amortization, further adjusted to exclude stock-based compensation, business combination-related costs, and changes in fair value of derivative liabilities.
-Adjusted EBITDA is a key performance indicator that we use to evaluate our operating performance and in making financial, operating, and planning decisions.